powercodeacademy/rails-assessment-one/README.md

 ![Showcasing the basic heroines and powers routes](heroines_and_powers.gif)

 1. Create the associations between models.
 You may have to alter the current schema to get your code working.
-If you've set up your relationships properly, you should be able to run `rake db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.
+If you've set up your relationships properly, you should be able to run `bin/rails db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.

 2. On the heroines index page, a heroine's name should link to the heroine's show page.